Research at Rensselaer's School of Engineering

 Graduate students and Research

 No research gets done without the hard work of intelligent and curious graduate students!
-The SoE currently hasover 700 graduate students in all enrolled in 18 graduate degree programs.
-Out of these around 450 are pursuing their PhDs.
+The SoE currently has 546 graduate students in all enrolled in 19 graduate degree programs.
 Our graduate students include winners of prestigious fellowships including, NSF Graduate Research Fellowship, DoE SMART, National Defense Science and Engineering Graduate (NDSEG) fellowship, and GEM.
 Rensselaer also offers many internal competitive fellowships, such as the Rensselaer Graduate Fellowship, Presidential Fellowships for multidisciplinary research, and the Howard P. Isermann Fellowships in Chemical and Biological Engineering.

 Many SoE undergraduates participate in research experience.
 Research exposes our undergraduates to complex open-ended problems, state-of-the art, facilities, and the opportunity to interact with world-class faculty.
 Through research our students meet and network with bright people from all over the world, expanding their academic and cultural horizons.
 They learn to think critically, analyze data, and communicate their ideas to audiences.
 Each year we celebrate exceptional undergraduate research at a symposium.
 The Arch initiative as well as the new externally funded REU programs promise to expand these research opportunities even further.
 The Biomedical Engineering Department at Rensselaer is leading a prestigious undergraduate research program in the area of Bioengineering and Bio-manufacturing.
 See more at: http://bme.rpi.edu/reu.